 Story AARs should be short and to the point, and should not include if-then statements.
-You are only allowed to do a single story action, so no laundry list of things you want to do.
+You are only allowed to do a single thing, so no laundry list of things you want to do.
 A good Story AAR should be kept to about 5 sentences or fewer.
-Some skills require your Story AAR action and others can also be used inside an AAR.
-Please see skill descriptions for details.
+Some skills can also be used inside an AAR, like Research or Crime.

-In addition, you can also attempt to learn any skill from the public skill list within a Story AAR.
-To learn a skill via AAR, ensure you have enough unspent build and state in your AAR:
+You can also attempt to learn any skill from the public skill list within a Story AAR.
+To attempt to learn a skill via AAR, ensure you have enough unspent build and state in your AAR:

 - The skill you wish to learn - Where you are going to attempt to learn the skill - Who you are asking to teach you the skill.
 The "who" can be general (e.g. Guards at the Keep), rather than specific.
-But you will likely have better luck if you can know and identify a specific person in the world. - In order to learn a Tier 5 skill, you must have a specific person willing to train you during your AAR.
+But you will likely have better luck if you can know and identify a specific person in the world